 I’ve been directing TVC’s, music videos and documentaries for the last 15 years.
-Before that I’d been a producer and record business executive for Warner Brothers and Sire bouncing across the Atlantic between London and New York.
+Before that, I’d been a producer and record business executive for Warner Brothers and Sire bouncing across the Atlantic between London and New York.

-My passion for filmmaking and photography gradually developed to the point I was able to make it my full time profession and I’ve never looked back.
+My passion for filmmaking and photography gradually developed to the point I was able to make it my full-time profession and I’ve never looked back.
 Some of my work has achieved cult status with Satyricon’s "King" video having over 6 million views and I've exhibited my photography in Dubai, New York London and Oslo a well as winning the Guardian photographic prize.

 It was on a visit to Dubai on the cusp of 2000 to see my sister’s family that I became intrigued by the Middle East.
-My farther had caught the bug back in the 70’s and fell in love with Oman and Kuwait while building the early motorway infrastructure.
+My father had caught the bug back in the ’70s and fell in love with Oman and Kuwait while building the early motorway infrastructure.
 So it was no surprise I should follow in his footsteps, as he too was an enthusiastic photographer.

-Time spent freelancing in the UAE, Africa and the USA was to eventually lead to a major opportunity in Saudi Arabia
+Time spent freelancing in the UAE, Africa, and the USA was to eventually lead to a major opportunity in Saudi Arabia

-I hope you enjoy the site and maybe we can work together making images in 2018.
+I hope you enjoy the site and maybe we can work together making images in 2021

-© johnhollingsworth 2017
+© johnhollingsworth 2021